Our Team

 Na Dong (Dona)

-Dona is a research assistant in the Lab.
+Dona is a M.Phil. student under the co-supervision of Prof. Charlene Lam and Prof. Tatia Lee at HKU.
 She graduated from Trinity College Dublin in Republic of Ireland with a BA. in Neuroscience, and obtained her MSc. in Advanced Neuroimaging from University College London.
 She is broadly interested in the aging and neuroplasticity.

 Shen Ye